Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 ## What is an Entry

-An entry can represent anything in your world or story, from characters, to locations, to items.
-They hold information via fields and sections and can be linked to any other entry in a given project.
+An Entry can represent anything in your world or story, from characters, to locations, to items.
+They hold information via Fields and Sections and can be linked to any other Entry in a given project.

 ## Entry Types

 Entry Types allow for organization and can serve as templates for future entries.

-Each Entry Type can have custom fields and sections that get created automatically when an entry of that type is created.
+Each Entry Type can have predefined Fields and Sections that can be quickly added to an Entry of that type.

-For example, the built in character entry type has the following custom fields included:
+For example, the built in character entry type has the following Predefined Fields included:

 * Age
 * Gender